4hw/Atlantic/README.md

 # AtlanticV2
 I never thought i'd actually do this, but oh well.

-this will be my last project under the Alias virtual, due to the fact it has alot of controversy.
+this will be my last project under the Alias virtual (bitches), due to the fact it has alot of controversy.

 # Features
 - Sessions